smartrplace/smartr-efficiency/SmartrHeating.md

 ### Warm water temperature
 `wwTemp`
+The temperature of warm water after leaving the heating system, which usually is a bit higher than the maximum temperature at the extraction point due to losses in the building pipes.

 ### Estimated warm water energy loss from storage, circulation at current temperature in heated areas
 `wwLossHeatedAreas`